How IoT Has Changed the Face of Mobile App Development

 8.3 Autonomous IoT Systems

-As AI and machine learning technologies advance, IoT systems are becoming increasingly autonomous, capable of making decisions and taking actions without human intervention.
+Advancing AI and machine learning make IoT systems more autonomous, enabling decision-making and actions without human intervention.
 This trend will influence mobile app development in several ways:

 • Self-Managing Systems: IoT-enabled apps can manage themselves, optimizing performance, detecting issues, and initiating corrective actions without user input.
 For example, a smart home app might autonomously adjust heating and lighting based on occupancy patterns and weather forecasts.

-• Predictive Maintenance: Autonomous IoT systems can predict when maintenance is needed, ordering replacement parts and scheduling service appointments automatically through a mobile app.
+• Predictive Maintenance: Autonomous IoT predicts maintenance, orders parts, and schedules service via a mobile app.

-• Smart Agriculture: In agriculture, IoT and autonomous systems can optimize irrigation, monitor soil conditions, and manage crop health, all controlled through a mobile app that provides real-time updates and recommendations.
+• Smart Agriculture: IoT and automation optimize irrigation, monitor soil, and manage crops via a mobile app with real-time updates.

 8.4 Blockchain for Secure IoT Transactions